 Orreco Limited (“Orreco”) is a private company limited by shares incorporated in Ireland with company number 478047 and having a registered office at Unit 103, Research and Innovation Centre, NUI Galway, Newcastle Road, Galway (“we”/ “us”).
-We provide sports analytics, tools, applications and products to generate customised indicators of injury, optimise training, recovery and nutrition strategies for athletes (the“Services”).
+We provide sports data analytics products and services to generate insights and inform personalised strategies to optimise athletes’ training and recovery (the“Services”).

 We respect your right to privacy and take seriously our responsibilities in relation to the processing of personal data.
 We do not collect or process personal data unnecessarily.

-Under this Policy, and unless we have entered into a different agreement with you, we will be what’s known under the General Data Protection Regulation (EU) 2016/679 (the “GDPR”) as the“controller” of the personal data you provide to us.
-Subscribers to the App will normally enter into a different agreement in relation to their use of the App and in this case we would act as processor and the user or coach would be the controller.
+Under this Policy, and unless we have entered into a different agreement with you, we will be what’s known under the General Data Protection Regulation (EU) 2016/679 (“GDPR”) as the“processor” of the personal data you provide to us.

 We will collect and process the following data about you for the following purposes: